mangelft/terransible-kubernetes-cluster/README.md

 }
 ```

+#### Install Ansible

+We can add the Ansible PPA by typing the following command:

+	$ sudo apt-add-repository ppa:ansible/ansible

+Next, we need to refresh our system's package index so that it is aware of the packages available in the PPA.
+Afterwards, we can install the software:

+	$ sudo apt-get update
+    $ sudo apt-get install ansible

 ### Deploy a Kubernetes cluster

 Terraform code is written in a language called HCL in files with the extension “.tf”.
 It is a declarative language, so your goal is to describe the infrastructure you want, and Terraform will figure out how to create it.